Professor J.H.H. Weiler

 This colloquium will explore the foundations and complexities of the transnational governance of sport, through the study of FIFA and the global football system.
 Central issues will include, for example: the structure and challenges of international "football federalism"; the distinctive nature of sport and its implications for legal rules designed to regulate economic activity; the demands and limits of democracy in the governance of sport; the conceptual, legal, and practical difficulties of operating "transfer systems" for individual players; the significance of political neutrality and the intergovernmental geopolitics of sport governance; adjudication and the unique role of the Court of Arbitration for Sport; and the similarities and differences between FIFA and other global sport authorities like the International Olympic Committee, the International Tennis Federation, and the International Cricket Council.

-The Colloquium will involve both classroom work by participants as well as encounters with football leaders including players, trainers (hopefully) owners and other stakeholders.
+The Colloquium will involve both classroom work by participants as well as encounters with persons involved in the governance of football and academics working in the field.

-Tuesday, 17 April 2018: Evan Norris, Counsel, Cravath, Swaine & Moore LLP and Director of the United States Justice Department’s FIFA Task Force
+Monday, 22 October 2018: Evan Norris, Counsel, Cravath, Swaine & Moore LLP and Former Director of the United States Justice Department’s FIFA Task Force

-Tuesday, 24 April 2018: Petros Mavroidis, Edwin B. Parker Professor of Foreign and Comparative Law, Columbia Law School and Professor of European Union and World Trade Organization (WTO) Law at the University of Neuchâtel
+Monday, 12 November 2018: Stephen Weatherill, Jacques Delors Professor of European Law, University of Oxford Faculty of Law and Deputy Director for European Law, Institute of European and Comparative Law; and Petros Mavroidis, Edwin B. Parker Professor of Foreign and Comparative Law, Columbia Law School and Professor of European Union and World Trade Organization (WTO) Law, University of Neuchâtel

 Please email firstname.lastname@example.org if you would like to attend any of these sessions.